DeDust.io

 structures:

-/// https://docs.dedust.io/reference/tlb-schemes#swapstepstruct SwapStep { // The pool that will do the swapping, i.e. pairs like TON/USDT or USDT/DUST poolAddress: Address;
+/// https://docs.dedust.io/reference/tlb-schemes#swapstepstruct SwapStep { // The pool that will perform the swap, e.g., pairs like TON/USDT or USDT/DUST poolAddress: Address;

-// A kind of swap to make, can only be 0 as of now kind: Int as uint1 = 0;
+// The kind of swap to do: can only be 0 as of now kind: Int as uint1 = 0;

 // Minimum output of the swap // If the actual value is less than specified, the swap will be rejected limit: Int as coins = 0;